Lavasa Women's Drive: Numbers and anthem

 In its third year, in 2011, LWD entered the Limca Book of Records as the largest women's car rally in India.
-This number increased by 150 percent from 300 cars to 500 cars in 2012.
+This number increased by 150 per cent from 300 cars to 500 cars in 2012.
 All the participants have to decorate their cars around the theme using messages and pictures.
 Before the 2011 drive, an LWD anthem was launched to celebrate womanhood: Shibani Kashyap is its singer and lyricist.

 Celebrity and other artists' associations

 The drive is started by celebrities in both Mumbai and Pune which then culminates in an award ceremony and dinner.
 In 2013, actors John Abraham and Parchi Desia flagged off about 350 cars from Lower Parel in Mumbai and the rest left from Pune.
 As the drive ends, the party begins in Lavasa.
 All participants are given a spa treatment to relax.
 Decorated cars displaying messages about early detection of cervical and breast cancer along with performances by various music and dance artists create a carnival-like atmosphere.
 Participants are also given a chance to show their talent in a separate section.